abdulkaeum/abdulkaeum/README.md

 🌱 I have a keen interest about TDD/PHPUnit and SOLID principles.
 It's super useful in the long run for your projects.<br>
 🌱 Currently focusing on JS via Jonas Schmedtmann.<br>
-⚡ I enjoy being a <sup>php artisan, tinker</sup>ing and creating features ultimately helping people get things done faster.<br>
+⚡ I enjoy being a php artisan, tinkering and creating features ultimately helping people get things done faster.<br>
 🔭 Below are some projects that I'm currently working on focusing with Laravel / PHP. <br>
   -  <a href="https://github.com/abdulkaeum/scrabble-wars">Scrabble Wars</a>
   -  <a href="https://github.com/abdulkaeum/client-apis">Backend multiple API consumption</a>